johnmarios/advanced-programming-techniques-lab/labs/lab06/README.md

 ```
 The JSON structure is identical to previous labs.
 ## RQ12
+With a persistent session (clean_session=False) and QoS 1, the broker queues the messages and delivers the time the consumer reconnects.
 ## RQ13
 Yes, both received every message because the broker fans out to all matching subscribers.
 This matters because you can add consumer independently without modifying the producer or any other consumer.
 ## RQ14